MINAqwq/VR-NetRack/Documentation/DirectoryStructure.md

 Project license.
 Tells other people and evil companies like the BKT what they can do with the stuff in this repository.

 ## README.md
 The first file you should read after opening this repository.
-Contains basic informations and the first starting points.
+Contains basic information and the first starting points.
 If you haven't red it yet, go to README.md, do not pass GO, do not collect $200.